marbasec/MicroFruit/README.md

 ![](RackMultipart20221224-1-9tiplx_html_7e32e4099349b84.png)

+(Missing picture...)

-Once connected, you'll need to open your web browser and connect to the captive portal which will allow you to configure your Wi-Fi connection and other parameters.
+Once connected, you'll need to open your web browser and connect to the captive portal which will allow you to configure your Wi-Fi connection.

 ![](RackMultipart20221224-1-9tiplx_html_414bc12dc92d274c.png)

+(Missing picture...)

 Once opened, you should see this webpage, click on 'Configure WiFi'.

 ![](RackMultipart20221224-1-9tiplx_html_32c207bd5b8f25dc.png)

+(Missing picture...)

 Once you're on the WiFi configuration page, you'll have various options to set – such as the WiFi network you'd like the MicroFruit use to get weather and time updates, the password for that network, language, geographic location, and time zone information.

 **Note: Your language, city for weather, weather API token, and time zone will be set based on your shipping address.
 You can change these to something else if you'd like, see the next section of this guide to learn how to do that, but if you're happy with your current address – don't change these settings.**

 **For now, let's just set up our WiFi network.
-Click the WiFi network you want to connect to, in our case this will be 'Wifi Connection', and then fill in the password.
+Click the WiFi network you want to connect to, and then fill in the password.
 Once complete, click 'Save'.**

 ![](RackMultipart20221224-1-9tiplx_html_a1a4420e30129fd2.png)

+(Missing picture...)

 **Once saved, you should see the following message.**

 ![](RackMultipart20221224-1-9tiplx_html_40ab9413a11b10f4.png)

+(Missing picture...)

 **It should at this time, take a few minutes for your MicroFruit to connect to WiFi and then you should be in business.
 You'll now get a slide show of current weather, weather forecasts, and time/date.
 Enjoy your new little desk mate.**  **😊**